 Stakeholder Engagement G4-24 Basis for identification and selection of stakeholders with whom to engage.
-Corporate Governance G4-25 Data measurement techniques and the bases of calculations, including assumptions and techniques underlying estimations applied to the compilation of the Indicators and other information in the report.
-Compliance Stakeholder Engagement and Partnership Human Resources > Communication Quality and Services > Responsiveness G4-26 Organization's approach to stakeholder engagement, including frequency of engagement by type and by stakeholder groups, and an indication of whether any of the engagements was undertaken specifically as part of the report preparation process G4-27 Key topics and concerns that have been raised through stakeholder engagement, and how the organization has responded to those key topics and concerns, including through its reporting.
-Report the stakeholder groups that raised each of the key topics and concerns and Customer Service Report F Profile G4-28 Reporting period (such as fiscal or calendar year) for information provided.
+CSR at Sony Human Resources Quality and Services G4-25 Data measurement techniques and the bases of calculations, including assumptions and techniques underlying estimations applied to the compilation of the Indicators and other information in the report.
+G4-26 Organization's approach to stakeholder engagement, including frequency of engagement by type and by stakeholder groups, and an indication of whether any of the engagements was undertaken specifically as part of the report preparation process G4-27 Key topics and concerns that have been raised through stakeholder engagement, and how the organization has responded to those key topics and concerns, including through its reporting.
+Report the stakeholder groups that raised each of the key topics and concerns Report Profile G4-28 Reporting period (such as fiscal or calendar year) for information provided.
 About CSR Reporting G4-29 Date of most recent previous report (if any) G4-30 Reporting cycle (such as annual, biennial).
 G4-31 Contact point for questions regarding the report or its contents CSR Contacts G4-32 a.
-'In accordance' option the organization has chosen b.
-GRI Content Index for the chosen option c.
+'In accordance' option the organization has chosenb.
+GRI Content Index for the chosen optionc.
 Reference to the External Assuarance Report, if the report has been externally assured.
-About CSR Reporting G4-33 a.
+About CSR Reporting

+G4-33 a.
 Organization's policy and current practice with regard to seeking external assurance for the report. b.
 If not included in the assurance report accompanying the sustainability report, report the scope and basis of any external assurance provided. c.
 Relation ship between the organization and the assurance provides d.
 Whether the highest governance body or senior executives are involved in seeking assurance for the organization's sustainability report.
-Environment > Environmental Data

-Governa ance G4-34 Governance structure of the organization, including committees of the highest governance body.
+Environmental Data Govern ance G4-34 Governance structure of the organization, including committees of the highest governance body.
 Identify anny committees responsible for decision-making on economic, environmetal and social impacts.
-Corporate Governance G4-35 Process for delegating authority for economic, environmental and social topics from the highest governance body to senior exectives and other employees.
+Governance Structure G4-35 Process for delegating authority for economic, environmental and social topics from the highest governance body to senior exectives and other employees.
 Corporate Governance G4-36 Whether the organization has appointed an exective-level position or positions with responsibility for economic, environmental and social topics, and whether post holders report directly to the highest governance body Corporate Governance G4-37 Processes for consultation between stakeholders and the highest governance body on economic, environmental and social topics.
 If oncultation is delegated, describe to whom and any feedback processes to the highest governance body.
+Corporate Governance

-Corporate Governance G4-38 Composition of the highest governance body and its committees G4-39 Whether the Chair of the highest governance body is also an exective officer (and, if so, his or her function within the organization's management and the reasons for this arrangement).
-G4-40 Nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members Charter of the Board of Directors G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided and managed.
-Report whether conflicts of interrest are disclosed to stakeholders Corporate Governance Compliance Sony Group Code of Conduct G4-42 The highest governance body's and senior executives' roles in the development, approval, and updating of the organization's purpose, value of mission statements, strategies, policies, and goals related to economic, environmental and social impacts Corporate Governance G4-43 Measures taken to develop and enhance the highest governance body's collective knowledge of economic, environmental and social topics N/D
+G4-38 Composition of the highest governance body and its committees Sony Initiatives G4-39 Whether the Chair of the highest governance body is also an exective officer (and, if so, his or her function within the organization's management and the reasons for this arrangement).
+Sony Initiatives G4-40 Nomination and selection processes for the highest governance body and its committees, and the criteria used for nominating and selecting highest governance body members Board of Directors' Determination regarding Internal Control and Governance Framework G4-41 Processes for the highest governance body to ensure conflicts of interest are avoided and managed.
+Report whether conflicts of interrest are disclosed to stakeholders Corporate Governance Compliance G4-42 The highest governance body's and senior executives' roles in the development, approval, and updating of the organization's purpose, value of mission statements, strategies, policies, and goals related to economic, environmental and social impacts Corporate Governance G4-43 Measures taken to develop and enhance the highest governance body's collective knowledge of economic, environmental and social topics N/D